aosabook/500lines/pedometer/chapter.md

 ### Low-pass Filtering

 Let's start with the last method in our class, `chebyshev_filter`.
-This is the method that implements the low-pass filter, and we'll see it used twice in this class: the first time when we low-pass filter the combined input format during the parsing to the standard format, and the second time when we low-pass filter the dot product output to smooth out our waveform.
+This method implements the low-pass filter.
+We'll see it used twice in this class, the first time when we low-pass filter the combined input format during the parsing to the standard format, and the second time when we low-pass filter the dot product output to smooth out our waveform.

 `chebyshev_filter` takes two parameters: `input_data` and `coefficients`. `input_data` is an array of numerical data representing the signal that we want passed through the filter. `coefficients` is a hash with two keys, `alpha` and `beta`, each containing an array with three numerical data points as values.
 Note the constants `GRAVITY_COEFF` and `SMOOTHING_COEFF` at the top of the class.
 These will be the hashes we'll pass to the `coefficients` parameter.